Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Global Dynamics by SDE

 \subsection{Phase~III:~Convergence~to~Stable~Equilibria}

-Again, we restart the counter of time.
-The trajectory and analysis of Phase III are similar to Phase I, since we still characterize the convergence using an Ornstein-Uhlenbeck process.
-The following theorem characterizes the asymptotic dynamics of the algorithm around the stable equilibrium.
+Again, we restart the counter of iteration by the strong Markov property.
+The trajectory and analysis are similar to Phase I, since we also characterize the convergence using an Ornstein-Uhlenbeck process.
+The following theorem characterizes the dynamics of the algorithm around the stable equilibrium.